wlsdzyzl/Rabbit/README.md

 ## Rabbit
 > Run, rabbit, run.
 Dig the hole, forget the sun.

 A small project to record the learning process of Lidar Slam.

-It's all about PCL and ROS.
+Rabbit is also used to compare several odometry and registration algorithms.